 - Very bad and sometimes deadly liver problems have happened with this drug.
-The chance is highest within the first 18 weeks of taking this drug but can happen at any time.
-The chance is highest in women and in people with certain CD4 counts but can happen in men and in people with any CD4 count.
-Get medical help right away if your child has a rash or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+The chance is highest within the first 18 weeks of taking this drug, but can happen at any time.
+The chance is also highest in women and in people with certain CD4 counts, but can happen in men and in people with any CD4 count.
+Get medical help right away if you have a rash or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Do not give this drug to prevent HIV if your child has been exposed to it.
-It must only be used if your child has HIV.
-Talk with the doctor.
+- Do not take this drug to prevent HIV after you have been exposed to it.
+It must only be used if you have HIV.
+Talk with your doctor.

-- Your child’s doctor will be watching closely during the first 18 weeks of therapy.
-If your child has a bad skin reaction, an allergy, or any signs of liver problems, NEVER give him/her nevirapine again.
+- Your doctor will watch you closely during the first 18 weeks of therapy.
+If you have a bad skin reaction, an allergy, or any signs of liver problems, NEVER take this drug again.